John F. Shafroth Jr.

 John Franklin Shafroth Jr. (March 31, 1887 – September 1, 1967) was a highly decorated officer in the United States Navy with the rank of Vice Admiral.
 He distinguished himself as Commander of destroyer USS Terry during World War I and received the Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.

 Shafroth Jr. rose to the flag rank during World War II and commanded Southeast Pacific Area or Battleship Squadron 2 during Battle of Okinawa.
 He led the first naval bombardment of mainland Japan during the World War II, on July 14, 1945.

 Following the War, Shafroth remained in the Navy and commanded Seventh Naval district, Panama Sea Frontier and General Board of the Navy.
-He served as President, Naval Historical Foundation from 1961–1967.
+He served as President, Naval Historical Foundation from 1961 to 1967.
 He was the son of Senator and former Governor of Colorado, John F. Shafroth.
 Shafroth Jr. was nicknamed "Big Jack" due to his weight of 280 pounds.

 Early career

-John F. Shafroth Jr. was born on March 31, 1887 in Denver, Colorado, the son of Senator and former Governor of Colorado, John F. Shafroth Sr. and Virginia Morrison.
+John F. Shafroth Jr. was born March 31, 1887, in Denver, Colorado, a son of Colorado Senator and Governor John F. Shafroth and Virginia Morrison.
 He had four siblings, but only two reached adult age.
 His younger brother Morrison was a Colorado Democratic Candidate in 1924 United States Senate elections, but lost to Republican Rice W. Means, who later became Ku Klux Klan leader.

-His youngest brother Will graduated from the University of Michigan and the University of California at Berkeley law school and became a lawyer.
-John Jr. did not followed his father's footsteps and after graduation from the Central High School in Washington, D.C., he earned an appointment to the United States Naval Academy at Annapolis, Maryland in summer 1904.
+His youngest brother, Will, graduated from the University of Michigan and the University of California at Berkeley law school and became a lawyer.
+John Jr. did not followed his father's footsteps and after graduation from the Central High School in Washington, D.C., he earned an appointment to the United States Naval Academy at Annapolis, Maryland, in summer 1904.

 While at the Academy, Shafroth was an universal athlete, becoming champion in heavyweight boxing and heavyweight wrestling; establishing high hurdle record while a member of the Track team; and also was active in the football team.
 He reached the rank of Cadet-Petty Officer 1st Class and was nicknamed "Shadrow" by his classmates.

-Among his classmates were several future admirals including: Harry A. Badt, Paul H. Bastedo, John R. Beardall, Abel T. Bidwell, Joseph J. Broshek, Arthur S. Carpender, Jules James, James L. Kauffman, Walter K. Kilpatrick, Thomas C. Kinkaid, Willis A. Lee Jr., William R. Munroe, William R. Purnell, Francis W. Rockwell and Richmond K. Turner.
+Among his classmates were several future admirals including Harry A. Badt, John R. Beardall, Arthur S. Carpender, Jules James, James L. Kauffman, Thomas C. Kinkaid, Willis A. Lee Jr., William R. Munroe, William R. Purnell, Francis W. Rockwell and Richmond K. Turner.